 The City is the owner of the Electric System (including generation, transmission, and distribution facilities), the Water System (including supply, treatment, distribution, and storage facilities), and the Wastewater System (including wastewater collection and treatment facilities) (collectively, the Utilities System), as well as the Communications System.
 Upon consolidation of the City and Parish governing authorities into LCG, it was specifically recognized that the Charter should accommodate for the governing of LUS, which is a City utility system.
-As a result, the Charter created the Lafayette Public Utilities Authority (LPUA) as the governing authority of the Utilities Department.
+As a result, the Charter created the LPUA as the governing authority of the Utilities Department.
 The Charter further provides that the City-Parish Council members whose districts include 60% or more of citizens residing within City boundaries also serve as LPUA members.
-LCG was created in the Charter as enabled by the electorate of 1992.

 The Mayor-President and Chief Administrative Officer supervise the administration of all departments, offices, and agencies of LCG, except as may otherwise be provided by the Charter.
-Certain departments of LCG are involved in day-to-day management and operation of LUS.
+Certain departments of LCG are involved in day-to-day support of management and operation of LUS.
 The Communications System consists of a separate Communications Services Enterprise Fund with a distinct set of accounts, funds, and bond pledge.
+The Electric

-The Electric System, Water System, and Wastewater System are financed by the Utilities System revenue bonds.
+System, Water System, and Wastewater System are financed by the Utilities System revenue bonds.
 The Communications System is financed by the Communications System revenue bonds.

-The Communications System offers an array of services in the competitive market including fiber leases, wholesale broadband, and retail customer services.
+The Communications System offers an array of services in the competitive wholesale and retail markets including fiber leases, wholesale broadband, and retail customer services.
+The Communications System offered a new streaming service, connecTV, in 2019.
 In the retail market, the Communications System offers the "triple play" of services.
 The "triple play" is a common term in the industry that refers to cable television (CATV), telephone, and Internet services.
-The backbone of the system includes a 67-mile fiber backbone with direct connections to national, major Tier 1 broadband providers.
-The retail portion of the Communications System includes over 650 miles of overhead and underground fiber lines along City streets, along with associated equipment.
+Additional internet content streaming services are now offered as well.
+The backbone of the system includes a 70-mile fiber backbone with direct connections to national, major Tier 1 broadband providers.
+The retail portion of the Communications System includes over 800 miles of overhead and underground fiber lines along City streets, along with associated equipment.
 The system also consists of a major headend facility, including satellite dishes and electronics, along with backup power and connection to at least three long haul connections with major Internet carriers.